High-Order Nystr\"om/Convolution-Quadrature Solution of Time-Domain Scattering from Closed and Open Lipschitz Boundaries with Dirichlet and Neumann Boundary Conditions: Nystr om discretizations for the solution of modified Helmholz BIE

 where $\theta$ and $\theta'$ are the angular coordinates of $x$ and respectively $x'$ in the polar coordinate system centered at $c=x^+$ to produce the following series representation for the single layer potential

 In practice a truncation parameter $p$ is chosen in the series representation~\eqref{eq:qbx} leading to the following QBX approximation

 where the coefficients $\alpha_\ell$ have to be evaluated numerically for all $-p\leq \ell\leq p$.
 We note that the integrands in the definition~\eqref{eq:qbx} of the coefficients $\alpha_\ell$ do not contain kernel singularities as $x^+\notin\Gamma$.
-Owing to the fact that the evaluation of the expansion coefficients $\alpha_\ell$ requires integration on the whole boundary $\Gamma$, this version of QBX is referred to as global; local versions have also been designed~\cite{siegel2018local}, but we will not consider them in this paper.
+Owing to the fact that the evaluation of the expansion coefficients $\alpha_\ell$ requires integration on the whole boundary $\Gamma$, this version of QBX is referred to as global; local versions have also been designed~\cite{siegel2018local}, but we do not consider them herein.

 We will use in what follows panel Chebyshev meshes and Clenshaw-Curtis quadratures to evaluate numerically the coefficients $\alpha_\ell$ in equation~\eqref{eq:qbx}.
 Indeed, we assume that the piecewise smooth curve $\Gamma$ can be represented as the union of (disjoint) smooth panels $\Gamma_m $ in the form $\Gamma=\bigcup_{m=1}^M \Gamma_m$ so that the corner points $x_1,x_2,\ldots,x_P$ of $\Gamma$ are end points of these panels.
 We thus have